bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 ---

-There's a technique for managing effects called the _functional core in an imperative shell_ or _Impureim Sandwich_.[^fcis][^impureim] Using this approach, we describe the application logic as pure functions, and “push” all interaction with the outside world _to the edges of the application_.
+There's a technique for managing effects called the _functional core in an imperative shell_ or _Impureim Sandwich_.[^fcis][^impureim] Using this approach, we describe the application logic as pure functions and “push” all interaction with the outside world _to the edges of the application_.

 <figure>
   <img src="../images/11-impureim.png" width="600">